 I’ve also included a vegan option using coconut sugar if you prefer to use that.
 (You can find my substitution notes directly under the printable recipe in this post.)

-How to Make Peanut Butter Blondies
+How to Make Them

 Making these flourless peanut butter blondies couldn’t be easier.
 Simply stir together the peanut butter, honey, egg, salt, and baking soda, and pour it into a pan to bake.
-Just 20 minutes later, it’s like a rich deep-dish cookie!

 I like to add some dark chocolate chips to these for extra decadence, but that’s totally optional.
 (And chocolate is not SCD compliant if you follow that protocol.)